jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/configurefor.md

     @dev _data.ballot The new ballot that will be used to approve subsequent reconfigurations.
   @param _metadata Data to associate with this funding cycle configuration.
   @param _fee The fee that this configuration incurs when tapping.
-  @param _configureActiveFundingCycle A flag indicating if a funding cycle that has already started should be configurable.

   @return The funding cycle that the configuration will take effect during.
 */